Skip to content

 Disadvantages:

-• May bark excessively if not trained early
+• Can be vocal if not properly trained

-• Can become destructive if bored or left alone too long
+• Can develop separation anxiety if left alone frequently

 Best Deals on WEBSITE ONLY but We are also available on